biostars/bootcamp-central/web/archives/2023/setup/icds-aci.md

- ## ICDS-ACI Account
+ ## ICDS Cluster Resources Account

-During the bootcamp, we will use resources provided by the Institute for Computational and Data Sciences (ICDS).
-To access the resources provided by the ICDS-ACI, you need to follow these steps:
+During the boot camp, we will use resources provided by the Institute for Computational and Data Sciences (ICDS).
+To access the resources provided by the ICDS Cluster Resources, you need to follow these steps:

 * For incoming graduate students, activate your PSU student account